We provide ophthalmic care for Rochdale, Heywood, Middleton, Bury, and Oldham patients.

 On arrival your eye vision will be checked, and any relevant tests will be carried out before you see a member of the medical team.

-Please remember after surgery and laser eye surgery you are not able to drive please have made arrangements to get home safely, we strongly advise against public transport as your vision may be affected from your procedure.
+Please remember after surgery and laser eye surgery you are not able to drive, please make prior arrangements to get home safely, we strongly advise against public transport as your vision may be affected from your procedure.

 Level C - Rochdale Infirmary